edwin03/CS362-004-W2018/projects/hartmand/README.md

-My name is David Hartman, hartmand
+This is my assignment-1 submission!